VANCOUVER – A Grade 10 student in Vancouver is going to great lengths to preserve his school’s history.

 “It would be nice to have people come back to school after it gets torn down and look at the history of school,” said Liang.

 About two weeks ago, he embarked on a very unique project, spending two hours a day after school, going classroom-to-classroom taking pictures.

 “So, we’re taking pictures from different angles and we’re stitching them together and we’re using a software to create a virtual tour, so people can go to the website and click some buttons and go through the whole school like, as if, they’re in school,” Liang explained.

 The result so far is what amounts to a Google streetview of the inside of the school.
 It’s a creating a digital archive, where students can take a virtual walk down memory lane long after the building is torn down.

 “We found some secret rooms at the drama studio, behind some documents.”

-Liang said the whole process has been an adventure, so far.
-The school’s principal, Ellen Roberts, said she’s thankful Kitsilano Secondary’s memories are being preserved–thanks to technology and a tech savvy teen.
+Liang said the whole process has been an adventure.
+The school’s principal, Ellen Roberts, said she’s thankful Kitsilano Secondary’s memories are being preserved–thanks to technology and a tech-savvy teen.

 “I think in the future when people look at what’s Calvin’s done and say, ‘Yes, that was a student’s work,’ that makes it really special to us,” she said.